Investec-Developer-Community/investec-auth-library/README.md

+## 🌟 Community-Powered Repository 🌟

+This repository is crafted with ❤️ by our talented community members.
+It's a space for everyone to use, contribute to, and share.
+While it aligns with the spirit of our community, please note that this repo is not directly endorsed or supported by Investec.
+Always exercise caution and discretion when using or contributing to community-driven projects.

 # Investec Auth Library

 A simple login type component which assists with the Authentication flow for the Investec Programmable Banking API.